PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 Requires PyTorch 2.0 or later for Flash Attention support

-Development for the repo is done in Python 3.8.10
+Development for the repo is done in Python 3.9 or 3.8.10

 This code base is adapted from [stable-audio-tools](https://github.com/Stability-AI/stable-audio-tools).
 Sincere thanks to the engineers for their great work.